 EIC has two campus locations: Belleville, New Jersey and Jersey City, New Jersey.
 Each campus location consists of one building.
-The Belleville building, located at 251 Washington Avenue, is a refurbished, three-floor, modern facility and contains the classroom space, equipment, instructional resources and student services required of an accredited institution.
-The building is approximately 25,000 square feet and houses 9 classrooms and 7 labs/computer rooms.
+The Belleville building, located at 251 Washington Avenue, is a refurbished, three-floor, modern facility and contains the required classroom space, equipment, instructional resources and student services.
+The building is approximately 25,000 square feet and houses nine classrooms and seven labs/computer rooms.
 The Jersey City campus, located at 684 Newark Avenue, comprises a new, three-floor building that opened in October 2013 and is furnished with the latest technology and resources appropriate for EIC programs.
-The building is approximately 34,000 square feet and houses 7 classrooms, 5 labs/computer rooms and 30 dental hygiene workstations.
+The building is approximately 34,000 square feet and houses seven classrooms, five labs/computer rooms and 30 dental hygiene workstations.

-Both campuses offer students and faculty sufficient access to desktop computers, overhead projectors, library and information resources, and plastic models to facilitate hands-on and effective teaching and learning.
+Both campuses offer students and faculty sufficient access to desktop computers, overhead projectors, library and information resources, and anatomical models to facilitate hands-on and effective teaching and learning.
 Laboratories are well equipped to meet training needs, for example: